jumehan/bse-analysis/README.md

 ---

-### INTRODUCTION

-This demo project features a NBA relevant application that includes an interface that displays relevant stats for a given player during the 2022-2023 season.
-All stats can be sorted by increasing or decreasing order according to preference.
-Some game details are displayed for each stats.

-For a given player we can now easily find games where a performance metric was at its highest or lowest and use it as a starting point for further analysis.

 ### WALKTHROUGH

+The app offers several key features for exploring player statistics, including:

 #### Player Search
-Search for a player by typing his last name, for example:
+**Search** for a player by typing his last name, for example:

-- `doncic` will return `Luka Doncic`
-- `don` will return all players with a last name that contains `don`
+Search for a player by typing their last name.
+For example, searching for `doncic` will return `Luka Doncic`, while `don` will return all players with a last name that contains `don`.

 ![screen-find-player-name.png](screenshots/screen-find-player-name.png)

 #### Player Statistics (CHARTS)
-Some key player statistics are available in charts for better visualization.
-Hover on a bar (right chart) or on a dot (left chart) provides a list of stats for that game.
+Key player statistics are displayed in **charts** for improved visualization.
+Hovering over a bar (right chart) or a dot (left chart) provides a list of statistics for that game.

 ![stats-chart-hover.png](screenshots/stats-chart-hover.png)

 #### Player Statistics (TABLE)
-Player stats are displayed per game, from most recent to oldest.
-All stats can be sorted so that you can easily compare and find lows and highs for each.
+Player statistics are displayed per game in the **table**, from most recent to oldest.
+All statistics can be **sorted** to easily compare and find highs and lows for each player.

-Stats are displayed in table format for better visualization and interaction.
-All results are paginated for improved readability.

 ![player-detailed-stats.png](screenshots/player-detailed-stats.png)

 #### Game Details
-Clicking on rows in the player stats table will display additional information on the game, including date, teams, scores and line scores:
+Clicking on a row in the player statistics table displays additional information on the game, including the date, teams, scores, and line scores.

 ![toggle-game-details.png](screenshots/toggle-game-details.png)